Improve Quality Control: How to Accurately Measure Diameter & Wall Thickness of Rigid Medical Tubing

 Precision is critical when it comes to medical tubing.
 In devices like catheters, stents, and cannulas, even slight deviations in wall thickness or diameter can have serious consequences.
 That’s why accurate offline measurement is a vital part of your quality control (QC) process.
+For an overview of systems used for medical device inspection and sample measurement, see our medical device measurement and inspection solutions.

 While in-line extrusion monitoring provides real-time data, offline verification ensures final part quality after the tubing has cooled or undergone further processing.
 This is where tools like LaserLinc’s BenchLinc UT system shine, providing detailed metrology data for FDA compliance, traceability, and manufacturing standards.